Higher representation infinite algebras and toric Fano stacks of Picard number one or two: Introduction

+In particular, the endomorphism algebra of every tilting bundle on $\X$ consisting of line bundles is a $d$-representation infinite algebra of type $\widetilde A$. \item Conversely, every $d$-representation infinite algebra of type $\widetilde{A}$ can be obtained in this way. \end{enumerate} \end{Thm}

-Therefore we can think of smooth toric Fano DM stacks with Picard number one as geometric models of higher representation infinite algebras of type $\tilde{A}$.
-By using this geometric models, as an application, we can prove the following folklore regarding to $d$-APR tilting modules of $d$-representation infinite algebras of type $\tilde{A}$.
-Here, recall that a $d$-representation infinite algebra $A$ of type $\tilde{A}$ is defined by a pair $(B,C)$ where $B$ is a cofinite subgroup of a fixed $d$-dimensional lattice and $C$ is a cut of a certain quiver $Q$ defined by $B$.
-In this sense, we write $A=A(B,C)$.
+Thus smooth toric Fano stacks of Picard number one can be regarded as geometric models of higher representation infinite algebras of type $\widetilde A$.
+This viewpoint gives a transparent description of $d$-APR tilting for these algebras.
+A cut of the periodic quiver has a type, and cuts of the same type correspond to upper sets related by mutations.

-\begin{Thm}(Theorem \ref{dAPRAtilde}, \ref{derequiAtilde}) Let $A=A(B,C)$ be a $d$-representation infinite algebra of type $\tilde{A}$. \begin{enumerate} \item The endomorphism algebra of a $d$-APR tilting module of $A$ becomes a $d$-representation infinite algebra of type $\tilde{A}$ of the form $A(B,C')$ where $C'$ has the same type as $C$. \item Let $C'$ be a cut of $Q$ with the same type as $C$.
-Then $A(B,C)$ and $A(B,C')$ can be connected by a finite sequence of $d$-APR tilting modules.
-In particular, $A(B,C)$ and $A(B,C')$ are derived equivalent. \end{enumerate} \end{Thm}
+\begin{Thm}[Theorem \ref{dAPRAtilde}, \ref{dAPRconnAtilde}] Let $A=A(B,C)$ be a $d$-representation infinite algebra of type $\widetilde A$. \begin{enumerate} \item The endomorphism algebra of a $d$-APR tilting module of $A$ is again a $d$-representation infinite algebra of type $\widetilde A$, of the form $A(B,C')$ where $C'$ has the same type as $C$. \item If $C'$ is any cut of $Q$ with the same type as $C$, then $A(B,C)$ and $A(B,C')$ can be connected by a finite sequence of iterated $d$-APR tilts.
+In particular, they are derived equivalent. \end{enumerate} \end{Thm}